fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 17](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch17.html#autoencoders_chapter): Representation Learning and Generative Learning Using Autoencoders and GANs
+[Lab 17](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch17.html#autoencoders_lab): Representation Learning and Generative Learning Using Autoencoders and GANs
 ===========================================================================================================================================================================================================

 1. Here are some of the main tasks that autoencoders are used for: